 Obtaining freely given informed consent is central to research involving human participants.
 Consent needs to make clear what the data will be used for and whether it will be shared/preserved.
 The activities covered by informed consent should be considered prior to and throughout the research lifecycle.

 It is important to note that, as far as is practical, individuals have the right to withdraw from a study at any point.
 When the research data is collected, it is essential that it is made clear the point at which this would become impracticable.
 You will need to ensure that you comply with what you have told the research participants, and have in place mechanisms to permit this.
 This will also have implications for the way data is stored and archived and how re-use is permitted.

 The confidentiality of research participants must always be protected in line with the informed consent for the research.
 This means that what you say to participants in the participant information about how their data may be retained, shared, and/or used in publication is crucial; because you can only do what you have told them you will do.

 If data is to be anonymised to permit sharing, this should be made clear at the consent stage.
 You should also pay careful attention to the extent to which your research data can be truly anonymised.

 The UK Data Archive provides a wide range of advice on collecting data which will be preserved and shared including some guidance on anonymisation (see page 26).

-You should always consult with your Faculty Research Ethics Committee if you are unsure whether the data you wish to share or publish can be used.
+You should always consult with your College Research Ethics Committee if you are unsure whether the data you wish to share or publish can be used.